elastic/elastic-agent/docs/test-framework-dev-guide.md

 - `AGENT_KEEP_INSTALLED=true mage integration:single [testName]`

 #### Run until failure
-In the case that your tracking down a flaky test it is helpful to have it keep running until it fails.
+In the case that you're tracking down a flaky test it is helpful to have it keep running until it fails.
 The testing suite has this ability built into it.
 Using the `TEST_RUN_UNTIL_FAILURE=true` will keep running the testing suite until it reports a failure.